nigelhorne/Params-Validate-Strict/README.md

     The data type of the parameter.
     Valid types are `string`, `integer`, `number`, `float` `boolean`, `hashref`, `arrayref`, `object` and `coderef`.

+    It can be an array ref if the parameter could be one of different types (e.g. a string or a hashref).

 - `can`

     The parameter must be an object that understands the method `can`.